Skip to main content

 3. Empty wastebaskets and properly dispose of recyclables and garbage.

-4. Turn off lights and unplug all electronics, including refrigerator (Leave refrigerator door open).
+4. Turn off lights and unplug all electronics, including the refrigerator (Leave refrigerator door open).

 5. Dispose of food that may spoil.